status-im/help.status.im/docs/en/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 - Your wallet funds are safe and recoverable as long as you know your recovery phrase and [keep it safe][back-up-and-secure-your-recovery-phrase].
 - When you import an existing Ethereum address from a wallet, you can operate with your funds using [Status Wallet][how-to-use-wallet-your-quick-start-guide].
 - If you already use Status but don't have access to your previous device, you can restore your Status profile on a new device if you have used the app within the past 30 days.
 - If you don't have access to your previous device and haven't used Status in the past 30 days, your funds are safe, but your profile is unrecoverable.
-You can still use your recovery phrase to create a new profile, but your previous profile configuration (contacts, profile settings, community membership and profile settings) is lost.
+You can still use your recovery phrase to create a new profile, but your previous profile configuration (contacts, profile settings and community membership) is lost.

 This table summarizes your options when you have a recovery phrase: